aiven/devportal/docs/tools/cli/service/user.rst

   * - ``--m3-group``
     - The name of the group the user belongs to (for Aiven for M3 services only)
   * - ``--redis-acl-keys``
-    - The ACL rules for keys (Aiven for Redis services only)
+    - The ACL rules for keys (Aiven for Redis™* services only)
   * - ``--redis-acl-commands``
-    - The ACL rules for commands (Aiven for Redis services only)
+    - The ACL rules for commands (Aiven for Redis™* services only)
   * - ``--redis-acl-categories``
-    - The ACL rules for categories (Aiven for Redis services only)
+    - The ACL rules for categories (Aiven for Redis™* services only)
   * - ``--redis-acl-channels``
-    - The ACL rules for channels (Aiven for Redis services only)
+    - The ACL rules for channels (Aiven for Redis™* services only)

 **Example:** Create a new user named ``janedoe`` for a service named ``pg-demo``.